THOMASELOVE/431-classes-2026/class02/README.md

 - [R for Data Science](https://r4ds.hadley.nz/) (2nd edition): Introduction, and start Sections 1-8 ("Whole game")
 - By the end of next week (Class 04) we will have discussed material also discussed in [the Course Book](https://thomaselove.github.io/431-book/): Chapters 1-4.

+## Questions?
+Need help?

+- Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (available now) you have questions about the materials.
+    - The office hours schedule is available on our [Contact Us](https://thomaselove.github.io/431-2026/contact.html) and [Calendar](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) pages, and the Zoom links are found in a document on [our Shared Google Drive](https://thomaselove.github.io/431-2026/google.html).
+    - Email Dr. Love directly at `Thomas dot Love at case dot edu` if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).
+If you want to get in touch with me outside of class, the best option is always to **email** me.

 ## One Last Thing

 I do [theater](https://github.com/THOMASELOVE/theater), sometimes.
 I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
 For more information or to purchase tickets, visit <https://theatreinthecircle.org/>.